Mary Onahan Gallery

-Mary Onahan Gallery (Onahan, known as Molly; July 22, 1866 – January 12, 1941) was an American writer, critic and editor.
+Mary Josephine Onahan Gallery (Onahan, known as Molly; July 22, 1866 – January 12, 1941) was an American writer, critic and editor.
 She primarily wrote articles for newspapers and magazines.
 Some of her work had a religious focus.
 Gallery was also the mother of three rear admirals in the U.S. Navy.

 Biography

 Early life and education

 Mary Josephine Onahan was born in Chicago, Illinois, July 22, 1866.
 She was the daughter of William J. Onahan, a Chicago civic leader, and Margaret (Duffy) Onahan.
 There were five older siblings, all of whom died in infancy.

 Gallery was educated at the Sacred Heart Academy in Chicago, graduating at an early age.
 Her aunt was one of the most valued and accomplished members of the order.
 Her family then moved temporarily to St. Louis, Missouri, where she continued her education.
 Gallery was also self-taught, reading many books from William Onahan's extensive library.
 At the World's Columbian Exposition held in Chicago in 1893, Gallery attended a congress of women's representatives.